Skip to main content

 The school will follow a strict procedure for the buses to ensure the safety of our students and this will be shared with parents.

-Our staff will accompany the students for the first week only, to ensure that they are comfortable with the route and are following the safety rules.
-However, it is the responsibility of the bus company to ensure the safety and wellbeing of the students on the bus.
+It is the responsibility of the bus company to ensure the safety and wellbeing of the students on the bus.

 Mobile Use in school